 NSE 2023 Oceanography and Meteorology (3-1-3)

-Designed to introduce basic concepts of meteorology and oceanography, which have impact on naval operations at sea.
-Oceanography segment is designed to provide a comprehensive introduction to different branches of Oceanography; physical and geological, particular emphasis on the Arabian Gulf.
-In Meteorology students will acquire this knowledge by studying all weather related topics such as : the structure of the atmosphere, the air and water movements, the temperature, the pressure, the wind, the clouds, the air masses, the weather fronts, and tropical revolving storms and avoidance.
+This course introduces basic meteorology and oceanography concepts, which impact naval operations at sea.
+The oceanography segment provides a comprehensive introduction to different branches of Oceanography; physical and geological, with particular emphasis on the Arabian Gulf.
+In Meteorology, students will acquire this knowledge by studying all weather-related topics such as the structure of the atmosphere, the air and water movements, the temperature, the pressure, the wind, the clouds, the air masses, the weather fronts, and tropical revolving storms and avoidance.

 NSE 2033 Principles of Naval Architecture (3-1-3)